dyhliang/WorkoutTrack/README.md

 # WorkoutTrack

-This WIP fullstack MERN app tracks a user's workouts on a given day, and additional validation is performed to ensure that the user’s input is correct for all criteria.
+This fullstack MERN app tracks a user's workouts on a given day, and additional validation is performed to ensure that the user’s input is correct for all criteria.

-## Preview
+## WIP Preview
-Features to be Implemented:
+Features to be implemented:

 -Validation: table entry for unit displays 'N/A' when 0 is inputted for weight.